jcgueriaud1/multimodule-spring-vaadin-app/README.md

 ## Running the project from your IDE

-Run `mvn package` in ui-bootstrap directory.
+Run `mvn package` in the root directory.

 Navigate to the `org.vaadin.spring.tutorial.TutorialApplication` class and run it as a Java application.

+Or run the ui-bootstrap module.